 Do not be hasty in the laying on of hands, and do not share in the sins of others.
 Keep yourself pure.
 (1 Timothy 5:22)

 Christian Leaders Institute has the standing to officially recognize your ordination so it is also recognized internationally.

 Christian Leaders Institute and Christian Leaders Alliance are ministries of the Christian Leaders, NFP.
 Christian Leaders, NFP. is constituted as a 501 (c) 3 religious exemption organization, which is chartered to train and offer optional ordination.
 After you complete your ordination study program, if you need to do so, you can purchase official documents that recognize your ordination as a deacon minister and/or your placement into a ministry role.
-The fees are minimal or waived for some vision partners.
+The fees are minimal.

 When you are officially ordained as a minister, you will receive:

 Christian Leaders Alliance issues these documents to you and they are valid in most places on earth.
 You will also be included in the international Christian Leaders Alliance Global directory for verification.